Year 3SW

 As artists, we will:

-As computer technicians we are:
+As computer technicians we will:

 As musicians we will: